aptech/docs/docs/CR-arrayinit.rst

 Format
 ----------------
-.. function:: arrayinit(orders, value)
+.. function:: arrayinit(orders, val)

     :param orders: the sizes of the dimensions of the array.
     :type orders: Nx1 vector

-    :param value: value to initialize.
-If value is complex the result will be complex.
+    :param val: each element of the new array will be set equal to *val*.
+If *val* is complex the result will be complex.
-    :type value: scalar
+    :type val: scalar

-    :returns: y (*N-dimensional array*), with each element equal to the value of  value.
+    :returns: y (*N-dimensional array*), with each element equal to the value of *val*.

 Examples
 ----------------